stefanycos/My-Codes/demos/springboot-event-demo/README.md

 # Demo project

 ### Operation
-Implementation of a example using events in Spring Boot. <br>
+Implementation of an example using events in Spring Boot. <br>
-When a Order pass to the next step, a event called changeStatus is generated, notifying all listeners waiting for that event.
+When an Order pass to the next step, an event called changeStatus is generated, notifying all listeners waiting for that event.

 ### Running application